 Which telco has the best bonuses and extras?

 It’s pretty clear that Telstra has some of the best extras around, with very few MVNOs offering the type of bonuses, like data-free streaming, that the big three telcos can offer.
 If you’re a bit sports mad, you’ll get included access to the NRL, AFL, AFLW, A-League and Netball, with these services worth $329.99 in total.
 If you’re already an Apple Music customer, or have been considering signing up to the music streaming platform, being able to stream data-free is another plus.
+Plus, if you’ve been thinking about getting on board with BINGE, postpaid Telstra plans offer three months of free streaming on the service.

 With Telstra, you’ll also have access to the Telstra Air WiFi network (and Fon hotspots overseas) and you’ll be able to sign up for Telstra Plus rewards.
 You’ll receive points which can go towards items in the Rewards Store, along with discounted movie and sports tickets and a range of other perks.